redflo/pylarexx/Readme.md

 With the values List, you can alter p0, p1 .... as shown in the example config.

+*Note* Latest changes broke calibration with sensors with more than one sensor (Temp + RH).
+Will be fixed soon.

 ### Output

 At *output* you can add one or more DataListeners and configure them.
 You can also add one type of DataListener more then one time.